Lam2026/Assignment2/README.md

-Limited Visibility
-LEO satellites move quickly across the sky, which can result in limited visibility for ground-based receivers.
-A satellite may only be in view for a few minutes before it moves out of range, necessitating a larger constellation of satellites to ensure consistent coverage.
-This requirement increases the complexity and cost of deploying a LEO satellite navigation system.

-Accuracy and Precision
-Accuracy is a fundamental requirement for any GNSS system.
-While LEO satellites can offer some advantages, such as lower latency, they also face challenges that can hinder their ability to provide precise navigation solutions.

-Multipath Effects
-Due to their lower altitude, LEO satellites are more prone to multipath effects, where signals bounce off buildings, terrain, or other obstacles before reaching the receiver.
-These reflections can introduce errors in the calculated position, particularly in urban environments where buildings are prevalent.

 Positioning Algorithms
 The algorithms used for position calculations must be robust enough to handle the unique challenges posed by LEO satellites.
 Given their rapid movement and the potential for frequent changes in satellite visibility, the algorithms must be continuously updated and optimized.
 This requirement adds complexity to the overall system design and may necessitate more advanced processing capabilities in receivers.